 In April of 2012, the Pennsylvania legislature passed a law requiring everyone to present certain types of photo ID before voting – a requirement that disenfranchises many people who cannot obtain ID and creates additional burdens that fall heavily on urban, low-income, minority, elderly, and disabled voters.

 In conjunction with the ACLU of Pennsylvania, the Advancement Project, and Arnold & Porter LLP, the Law Center filed a lawsuit in Commonwealth Court challenging the photo ID law.
-This suit, which is currently in its second year, alleges that the law burdens the fundamental right to vote under the Pennsylvania constitution and must be struck down.
+This suit, which is currently in its second year, alleges that the law burdens the fundamental right to vote under the Pennsylvania constitution.

 Our clients in this case have been people like Viviette Applewhite, a 92-year-old African American woman who worked as a welder during World War II and marched with Dr. Martin Luther King, Jr., during the civil rights movement.
 Ms. Applewhite has voted in nearly every election since at least 1960, but she would have been unable to obtain identification that complied with the new law in time for last year’s Presidential Election.
 Major organizations which advocate on behalf of disenfranchised voters have also joined as plaintiffs: the League of Women Voters, the NAACP, and the Homeless Advocacy Project.

 This law has the potential to disenfranchise so many citizens, including individuals who cannot travel to Pa.
 Department of Transportation (PennDOT) centers because of work, limited mobility or limited resources; senior citizens whose records have been lost or destroyed over the years; veterans whose military ID cards are inadequate under the new law; and others with disabilities or limited assets for whom the law’s requirements will be unacceptably difficult to meet.